top of page

 Yes.

-In fact, you would think it contradictory at our monthly dental meetings where us local dentists in Medford and Grants Pass gather for continuing education and all of us except a rare few due to dietary principles will order some sort of fizzy beverage.
+In fact, you would think it contradictory at our monthly dental meetings where us local dentists in Southern Oregon gather for continuing education and all of us except a rare few due to dietary principles will order some sort of fizzy beverage.

 Hypocrites?
 Not if you understand how cavities work per say.